Skip to main content

 How Rush University Medical Center Compares

-Rush University Medical Center directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 86/100 is 5 points above the Health category average.
-The organization holds 21.0 months of operating reserves, indicating strong financial stability.
+Rush University Medical Center earns a NonprofitTruth efficiency grade of B (78/100).
+That is 0 points above the Health category average.
+Compensation for current officers and key employees represents 1.24% of total revenue.
+The organization holds 21.0 months of operating reserves, indicating strong financial cushion.

 Financials